-It is possible further hitherto unknown archaeological features may be located within the assessment area.
-The wooded overgrown nature of much of the area has the potential to hide further structures and workings relating to the coal mining heritage of the area.
+It is possible that further hitherto unknown archaeological features or sites may be located within the assessment area.
+The wooded and overgrown nature of much of the area has the potential to hide further structures and workings relating to the coal mining heritage of the area.

-Additionally there is the potential for remains of both prehistoric and medieval date in the vicinity of Carnawllon Fawr along with possible evidence for early coal workings.
+Additionally there is the potential for remains of both prehistoric and medieval date in the vicinity of Carnawllon Fawr, along with possible evidence for early coal workings.

-Unknown sites within the assessment area should be considered as a potential constraint, which could be mitigated by additional archaeological action, either field evaluation prior to the commencement of coal extraction (to ascertain the presence or absence of features) or during coal extraction (if features deserving mitigation are encountered).
+Unknown sites within the assessment area should be considered as a potential constraint.
+Negative effects to these sites could be mitigated by additional archaeological action, either field evaluation prior to the commencement of coal extraction (to ascertain the presence or absence of features) or during coal extraction (if features deserving mitigation are encountered).